 - For people just starting out, keeping hands concealed is recommended.
 This makes things hard to read by the opponent, and keeps more options open for discards.

 - Take note of pungs and kongs, since there are only 4 duplicates of each tile, once a pung or kong is called, the chances of getting one of the called tile becomes significantly unlikely.
 Strategize around revealed tiles and reorganize your hand to enable other win conditions.

 I don’t have a Mahjong set; can I still play Hong Kong Mahjong?

 There are many online Mahjong simulators that use the Hong Kong Mahjong ruleset, and arguably is the most prolific Mahjong style available online.
-A popular simulator program is linked in the External Links section of the guide.

 Can Hong Kong Mahjong be played with less than 4 players?